felixbrucker/foxy-proxy/README.md

 ## Updating the proxy

 When installed as a git repository just `git pull`.
-If the changes have new dependencies required one needs to execute `npm i` again as well before starting the proxy.
+If the changes have new dependencies required one needs to execute `npm ci` again as well before starting the proxy.

 ## BHD wallet bugs and quirks to be aware of